-If you install IBM Informix Enterprise Gateway with DRDA in the same directory as the database server, your sqlhosts file also contains entries for
+UNIX only: If you install IBM Informix Enterprise Gateway with DRDA® in the same directory as the database server, your sqlhosts file also contains entries for the Gateway and non-Informix database servers.
+However, this manual covers only the entries for the database server.
+For information about other entries in the sqlhosts file, see the IBM Informix Enterprise Gateway with DRDA User Manual.

-IANA Standard Service Names and Port Numbers in the sqlhosts.std File
+IANA standard service names and port numbers in the sqlhosts.std file

-IANA, the Internet Assigned Numbers Authority, has assigned the following service names and port numbers for IBM Informix database servers:
+The Internet Assigned Numbers Authority (IANA) has assigned the following service names and port numbers for IBM Informix database servers: